Campus Facilities Planning

 State Managed Project Types

-• Small Project: Projects qualifying for funding from the all agency appropriations and other funding sources and costing less than $300,000 may be requested and approved under the Small Projects Program.
+• Small Project: Projects qualifying for funding from the all agency appropriations and other funding sources and costing less than $600,000 may be requested and approved under the Small Projects Program.
+Board of Regents and State Building Commission approvals are not required, approval authority has been delegated to the Division of Facilities Development within the Department of Administration.

 • All–Agency Project: A targeted project program addressing the maintenance, repair, renovation and minor remodeling needs for existing facilities, site improvements, and site utility systems.
 Funding for this type of project is categorically enumerated.
 Requests must be submitted by Agency through the biennial capital budget process.
 Funds are released at monthly State Building Commission meetings.
-Project costs between $300,000 and $3 Million.
-Applies to projects without new space, significant remodeling, and/or utility expansion.
+Project costs between $600,000 and $2,000,000 for new construction /$3,000,000 for building maintenance, repair, and renovation/ $5,000,000 for site improvements and site utilities repair and maintenance.
+Board of Regents and State Building Commission approvals are required.

-• Major Capital Project: Any construction project having a budget exceeding $1,000,000 is considered a major project and shall be subject to the official approvals defined.
+• Major Capital Project: Any new construction project having a budget exceeding $2,000,000 is considered a major project and require specific enumeration in the state capital budget.
+Board of Regents and State Building Commission approvals are required.
 No major project shall be approved for construction by the Commission unless it has been individually or categorically enumerated by law.
+Building maintenance, repair, and renovation; site improvements and site utilities maintenance and repairs costing $3,000,000 or more also require specific enumeration- as a part of the state budget process.

 All–Agency and Major Capital Projects are submitted and approved as a part of the timeline and procedures for the Statewide Development of the Capital Budget.